Running Python Jobs

 This guide details the steps needed to:

-- Write a script that unpacks your Python installation and
+- Write a script that uses Python and your packages

 - Submit jobs

 If you want to use conda to manage your Python package dependencies, read this guide as background material, then read our guide on using conda.